rituraj12797/VCON/further_Plans.md

 -   **Guaranteed Global Deduplication:** Identical content is guaranteed to have the same ID and is stored only once.
 -   **Built-in Data Integrity:** The hash acts as a fingerprint, ensuring the content has not been corrupted.
 -   **High Performance:** The multi-layered caching (Redis + in-memory map) and bulk database operations ensure that rendering versions is extremely fast after the initial load.

+Remaining now
+0.  (a) Global storages for mapping title vs document to keep dcuments into RAM as cached (b) global primary memory level map for hash vs strings of all the subsets of CAS of diffrent documents

+1. API ( Get document X ) - this will load the dcument from Db ans tore in a map defined in main.go and store the contents of it's subset of CAS into our in memory global CAS

+2. API ( Create Document ) - workflow in copy

+3. APi ( Add version x) - workflow in copy

+4. API ( Get version X ) - workflow in copy

+5. Multiprocesing Hasher

+6. Codin the main.go the ( REST ) Server

+7. Refine the already existing get version x to work and return an array f hash from a destined version to a give version working on our defined node structure now